About Anorexia Nervosa

 Anorexia nervosa is a psychological disorder that involves a distorted body image and an irrational fear of becoming overweight, even when a person is underweight.
 Someone with anorexia may diet or exercise excessively in a deliberate effort to lose weight.
 While considered a “female disease” in the past, latest research shows approximately 1 in 3 cases are male.

 Bulimia nervosa is a psychological disorder in which a person experiences regular episodes of serious overeating, or bingeing, and feels a loss of control.
-The binges are followed by a feeling of guilt that can lead to extreme reactions such as crash dieting, excessive exercising and purging (deliberately vomiting, abusing laxatives or diuretics) to avoid gaining weight.
+The binges are followed by a feeling of guilt that can lead to extreme reactions such as restricting food to compensate for the binge, excessive exercising and purging (deliberately vomiting, abusing laxatives or diuretics) to avoid gaining weight.
 Recent studies suggest nearly 50 percent of service men and women returning from combat experience binge eating, often accompanied by bulimic behaviors.

 Do You Have Anorexia or Bulimia?
 Answer These Questions.

-At The Body Image Therapy Center, located in Central Maryland and Washington, DC, we work with you or your loved one to help you understand your feelings about your body, food and the underlying cause of your issue.
+At The Body Image Therapy Center, we work with you or your loved one to help you understand your feelings about your body, food and the underlying cause of your issue.
 To find out if you or someone you love may have the warning signs of an eating disorder, answer the following questions.

 Do you or your loved one: